-Roads, pathways, and trails shall connect to adjacent neighbourhoods and open space and accommodate a range of users where suitable opportunities exist and in consultation with adjacent residents and landowners.
+Roads, pathways, and trails shall connect to adjacent neighbourhoods and accommodate a range of users.
+Bearspaw Village Road shall only be considered for emergency access and this shall be detailed at the subdivision stage in consultation with adjacent residents and landowners.